-Here are the two most basic keys to getting cheap life insurance:
+The two basic keys to getting cheap life insurance are:

-If you want to get the most affordable life insurance, there are also several additional things you can do to minimize costs.
-We have six tips to help you find cheap life insurance, which I’ll be sharing with you in this article.
+If you want to get the most affordable life insurance, there are several other things you can do to minimize costs.
+We have six tips to help you find cheap life insurance, which we’ll share with you in this article.

 It’s true there are factors you have less control over when it comes to the cost of life insurance — such as your age — but there’s a lot within your control, too.

 - Lowest premiums: TIAA

 - Most policy variety: MetLife

 - Most comprehensive coverage options: New York Life

 Beyond the two basic principles mentioned above, there are other ways you can lower your rate as well.
 Life insurance can be tricky to understand.
 Many companies analyze your health differently and also calculate risk in slightly varying ways.
 Following these steps is key to finding the cheapest life insurance for you.

 When you quit smoking, you’ll be thrilled at the amount of money you get to keep in your pocket.
 Ditching tobacco use will also save you money on life insurance.
 Of course, saving money is just the cherry on top of the benefits of going tobacco-free; just think, you’ll have more cash to fund your long, healthy life.